Deep-06/Oddyssey-Hotel-website/README.md

 # gaping-spring-1880
-Odyssey is a Hotel booking web application
+Odyssey is a Hotel booking web application.
+User-friendly and feature-rich web application designed to assist tourists in finding and booking accommodations for their travel destinations.
+The application provides an easy-to-use interface to search for hotels, view their details, and make reservations, making it convenient for travelers to plan their trips effectively.

 Pages -
 Index Page |